jmuheim/base/DEPLOYMENT.md

     - `:deploy_to` to something like `'/home/ACCOUNT/rails'`.
     - `:puma_bind` to something like `'tcp://0.0.0.0:PORT'` (use the same port as `app_port` in `secrets.yml`, e.g. `3001`).
 - Edit `config/deploy/production.rb` and add a line like `server "ACCOUNT.uberspace.de", user: "ACCOUNT", roles: %w{web app db}`
-- Save the files, commit and push.
+- Save the files, commit and push the branch.

 ## First deployment

-On your local console, execute `$ cap production deploy`.
+The first deployment is a special one, as it needs to load the database schema (it is called a "cold" deploy).
+Any subsequent deployments won't do this; instead they will trigger the database migrations.

+On your local console, execute `$ cap production deploy_cold`.
 This could take some minutes (installing and compiling gems).

 ## Configure web backend